ZeroDaySamurai/ZeroDaySamurai/README.md

 # Hello, I am Shakeel Hoosain 👋

 ## ***I am a Backend developer / Devops engineer***
+## Here lays all my imcomplete projects and all my new course learning material.

 - 🔭 I’m currently using the Dotnet Framework.
 - 👯 My interest are Sociology, futurism and character development